risingwavelabs/rfcs/rfcs/0077-iceberg-sink-shuffle.md

     B -->|IcebergDispatcher| C[IcebergSink]
 ```

+In this approach we need to add an extra `IcebergDispatcher` to dispatcher executor.
+The `IcebergDispatcher` will calculate the partition value of each record and do hash shuffle according to the partition value.

 I prefer approach 1 since it's more extensible and does not change too much current shuffle implementation, e.g. other lakehouse sinks (delta lake) could have similar approach.

 ### Caveats

 When iceberg partition spec only contains range partitions(e.g. year, month, day), we don't need to do this shuffle, otherwise all traffic will go to same sink.
+Also we need to reject upsert queries where partition columns is not a subset of the `stream_pk`.

 ## References